Updated: Jul 3

 My father passed away in 1995 and mother in 2007.
 I love them both dearly, and mean no harm to their honor when I share my story.
 It is my story to tell.
 I have learned more about them since they passed away than I ever did growing up.
 They were busy doing their jobs and taking care of house, cars, groceries, cooking, laundry - all the stuff now called "adulting".
 My sister and I went to school, did our homework and played outside and practically raised ourselves.
 They were good parents.
 They loved us.
 Mom was present in our lives and at the school on PTA.
 I honestly believe they did the best they could do for my sister and I. They struggled.
 Dad was a bartender and mom was a waitress.
 They both worked nights and some weekends, so we always had a babysitter.
 They lived on their tips and the grace of God.

 Mom left for work around 5:30 pm.
 Dinner was always at 4:30 as Dad went to work at 5 pm and slept until 11 am the next day.
 This meant we saw him from afterschool (3) until he went to work at 5pm and on the weekends when he wasn’t playing golf, which he did every weekend.
 When we did spend time with him, he didn’t really know what to do with two little girls – so when he was coaxed by our mom to spend time he would take us to play mini-golf.
 He liked to take us there because that way he could practice his putting game and teach us something about the sport he loved.
 It made my sister and I happy to just be spending time with him.
 We liked playing mini-golf.
 In fact my home town mini-golf course is the one that was used in the filming of the movie "American Grafitti.
-Do you remember the big green dinosaur?
-Watch the movie and you will see it when the characters walk in and head to the pinball machines.
+Do you remember the big green dinosaur and the flying duck?
+Watch the movie and you will see the duck when the characters walk in and head to the pinball machines.
 Gotta be quick tho - it's only a 3 second shot.
 I couldn't find a photo for you.
 I tried.

 My sister Kim and I always said yes to mini-golf because one time our mom said - why don't you take then to see a movie.
 So he loaded us in the car on two separate movie outings.
 The first was to see Lawrence of Arabia.